Imaginary (film)

 Imaginary is a 2024 American supernatural horror film directed and produced by Jeff Wadlow and written by Wadlow and the writing team of Greg Erb and Jason Oremland.
 It stars DeWanda Wise, Tom Payne, Taegen Burns, Pyper Braun, and Verónica Falcón.
 In the film, a woman returns to her childhood home and discovers her stepdaughter's imaginary friend is more than imaginary.
 Imaginary was released in the United States by Lionsgate on March 8, 2024.
-It received generally negative reviews from critics and grossed $43 million againist a $10–13 million budget.
+It received generally negative reviews from critics and grossed $43 million against a $10–13 million budget.

 Plot

 Children's book author Jessica is married to divorced musician Max.
 Max has two daughters from his first marriage: younger daughter Alice, and teenager Taylor.
 Jessica is plagued by nightmares that include her mentally ill father Ben and a fictional character from her books, Simon the spider.
 When the family moves into Jessica's childhood home, Alice discovers a teddy bear named Chauncey and forms a bond with him.
 An elderly neighbor, Gloria, who babysat Jessica when she was a child, shares memories of Jessica's childhood that she cannot remember.

 Max leaves for a tour and Chauncey begins to disturb Jessica.
 One day, Taylor invites over a friend, Liam, who is toyed with by Chauncey; the teddy briefly turns into a monstrous bear.
 Jessica narrowly stops Alice from slamming her hand down onto a nail, prompting her to call child psychologist Dr. Soto.
 She discovers that only she and Alice can see the stuffed bear.
 Soto shows her footage of a past patient who used the same phrase as Alice: "Never Ever".
 Alice disappears, for which Taylor blames her stepmother.

-Gloria tells Taylor that Chauncey was also Jessica's childhood imaginary friend and explains that Imaginary friends are actually spirits who tether to the young and can become sinister if abandoned.
+Gloria tells Taylor that Chauncey was also Jessica's childhood imaginary friend and explains that imaginary friends are actually spirits who tether to the young and can become sinister if abandoned.
 Jessica goes through her old belongings and finds drawings of Chauncey and "The Never Ever", which is, in fact, the otherworldly realm that connects all imaginary friends.
 Jessica, Gloria and Taylor complete Chauncey's scavenger hunt together, resulting in a glowing door leading to The Never Ever.